DSC04193 TH

 • Courmayeur comes too soon for a rest day if you start from Champex, but Chamonix comes after 6–8 days walking

-• Your head gets to turn right a fair bit, the normal way it gets to turn left a lot.
+• Your head gets to turn right a fair bit, the normal anti-clockwise way it gets to turn left a lot.
 Much of a muchness really.

 • On balance and by the tiniest whisker the views might be slightly better the normal anti-clockwise route.
 But I can’t be sure.
 I will have to check them both again!

 My next day was silly.
-My own fault and the refuges seemingly full, plus a desire to spend the following night at the Bellachat refuge facing Mont Blanc’s north face meant I gave myself a 32km day with who knows how much up and down (I do, I measured it).
-Down to Chapieux, up the Bonhomme, down to Les Contamines, down the valley and up to the hamlet of Bionnassay.
+My own fault aa the refuges were seemingly full, plus a desire to spend the following night at the Bellachat refuge facing Mont Blanc’s north face meant I gave myself a 32km day with who knows how much up and down (I do, I measured it).
+Down to Chapieux, up the Croix du Bonhomme, down to Les Contamines, down the valley and up to the hamlet of Bionnassay.
 This was two normal stages!
 I arrived at the Auberge at 6:45 and found I had booked it twice but after a long discussion we came to a solution that seemed to satisfy us all.
 Dinner was a sweet, sweet meal.